Rhino poaching in Assam

-Rhino poaching in Assam is one of the major environmental issues in India which continues in the region of Kaziranga National Park, Manas National Park and some other grasslands of Assam.
-Indian rhinoceros inhabited most of the floodplain of the Indogangetic and Brahmaputra riverine tracts and the neighboring foothills.
+Rhino poaching in Assam is the illegal act of attacking rhinoceros in the region of Assam, India.
+Poaching of rhinos is one of the major environmental issues in India which continues in the region of Kaziranga National Park, Manas National Park, and some other grasslands of Assam.
+Indian rhinos inhabited most of the floodplain of the Indogangetic and Brahmaputra riverine tracts and the neighboring foothills.

-In early days
+History

 Sport hunting became common in the late 1800s and early 1900s.
 Indian rhinos were hunted relentlessly and persistently.
 Reports from the middle of the 19th century claim that some military officers in Assam individually shot more than 200 rhinos.
 By 1908, the population in Kaziranga had decreased to around 12 individuals.
 In the early 1900s, the species had declined to near extinction.

 Poaching for rhinoceros horn became the single most important reason for the decline of the Indian rhino after conservation measures were put in place from the beginning of the 20th century, when legal hunting ended.
 From 1980 to 1993, 692 rhinos were poached in India.
 In India's Laokhowa Wildlife Sanctuary 41 rhinos were killed in 1983, virtually the entire population of the sanctuary.
 By the mid-1990s, poaching had rendered the species extinct there.